awesome-selfhosted/awesome-selfhosted/README.md

 **[`^        back to top        ^`](#)**

-All in one software hosting software.
+All in one self hosting software.

 - [Ansible-NAS](https://github.com/DaveStephens/ansible-nas) - Build a full-featured home server with this playbook and an Ubuntu box. `MIT` `YAML/Docker`
 - [Discord Bot Dashboard](https://github.com/jareer12/Discord-Bot-Dashboard) `⚠` - A self-hosted platform to manage Discord bots and Node.js applications. `MIT` `Nodejs`